Fz3r0/Fz3r0/README.md

 I’ve delivered and supported scalable network solutions across a wide range of industries and environments, including globally distributed enterprise environments, data centers, hospitality, retail, healthcare, education, government, entertainment, international airports, and transportation.

-Beyond networking, my background spans cybersecurity and ethical hacking, software development, data analysis, and systems engineering.
+Beyond networking, my background spans cybersecurity, ethical hacking, software development, data analysis, and systems engineering.
 I started out programming, which later expanded into scripting, automation, backend development, and database design and administration, eventually leading me into the network infrastructure world.

 Please check out the links of my Social Networks, where you will find more information regarding my professional career.
 Greetings and thank you for reading! 💀🎩